- Every single day, browsers and search engines process billions of queries retrieving relevant information for users.

 Select Apps & features and click Start-up to open the Startup app list shown directly below.
 Then you can toggle the anti-virus software off from there.

 If you’re having trouble opening the Setting app, take a look at this article to solve the issue.

-Edge’s page connect error might also be due to incompatible network drivers.
-You can update and fix drivers with the freeware version of Driver Booster 5.
+Edge’s page connects error might also be due to incompatible network drivers.
+You can update and fix drivers with Driver Booster 7.